johanley/postscript-notes/README.md

 * Notepad++ has built-in syntax highlighting for PS
 * debugging PS can be very rudimentary.
 * the conversion from PS to PDF for the final output is a non-issue, since it's handled by well-known and stable tools (Ghostscript and Adobe Acrobat/Distiller).
-* there's no significant community of users producing libraries for it
+* there appears to be no significant community of users producing libraries for it
 * there's little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.
 * outputs in English and French that can use the 8859-1 (Latin-1) character encoding are straightforward (see below).
 * outputs in Chinese, Japanese, Korean and so on are possible, but more complicated.